-In a recent blog post, AARP recommended eight free apps which every Baby Boomer should download.
+In a recent blog post, AARP recommended eight free apps that every active adult should download.
 These apps were chosen for functionality, entertainment or just for being cool.
-Because, as the AARP post points out: “Boomers are lovin their smartphones.”
+Because, as the AARP post points out: “Boomers are loving their smartphones.”

 These days, it's not uncommon to see older adults texting, looking up directions or playing games on their smartphones.
 Active adults who grew up experiencing new technology through TVs, handheld radios and early computers are particularly keen on experiencing the wonder of today’s smartphone apps and sharing them with their friends.
 The eight apps which made AARP’s list include: Dropbox, Flixster, Words with Friends, Whitepages, Zite, The Weather Channel, WebMD, and Flashlight.

 8 Apps for Active Adults

 Of these eight apps, most provide handy resources or other functionality.
 Dropbox lets you transfer files from your computer to your phone.
 WebMD offers medical information, The Weather Channel provides weather forecasts, Whitepages is a digital phone book, and Flashlight simply turns your phone into a usable flashlight.
 For entertainment, Words with Friends is a Scrabble-style word game, Flixster shows you movie reviews, and Zite lets you read a variety of magazine articles.

 Yet there are many other smartphone apps that are ideal for supporting an active adult lifestyle.
 Health-conscious active adults can find a wide range of apps geared around fitness and nutrition.
 Apps like Lose It! and Calorific offer different ways of tracking your calorie intake.
 Healthy cooking can also get some help from apps like Jamie's Recipes (from Jamie Oliver) and Simply Organic Recipes.
 For Runners, iMapMyRun helps plan and track routes, while Get Running coaches you from the couch to running a 5k.